isovector/draconian-results/pho.md

 #### Child and youth sport tournaments

-**Starting February 1,** all child and youth sport tournaments are allowed for people 21 years or younger.
+All child and youth sport tournaments are allowed for people 21 years or younger.
 Tournament requirements include:

 -   [Masks required indoors] when not actively participating in a sport